-- Extend their understanding of the number system; make connections between number relationships, and their algebraic and graphical representations - Extend and formalise their knowledge of ratio and proportion in working with measures and geometry, and in formulating proportional relations algebraically - Identify variables and express relations between variables algebraically and graphically - Make and test conjectures about patterns and relationships; look for proofs or counterexamples - Begin to reason deductively in geometry, number and algebra, including using geometrical constructions - Interpret when the structure of a numerical problem requires additive, multiplicative or proportional reasoning - Explore what can and cannot be inferred in statistical and probabilistic settings, and begin to express their arguments formally.
+- + extend their understanding of the number system; make connections between number relationships, and their algebraic and graphical representations - extend and formalise their knowledge of ratio and proportion in working with measures and geometry, and in formulating proportional relations algebraically - + identify variables and express relations between variables algebraically and graphically - A make and test conjectures about patterns and relationships; look for proofs or counterexamples - + begin to reason deductively in geometry, number and algebra, including using geometrical constructions - + interpret when the structure of a numerical problem requires additive, multiplicative or proportional reasoning - + explore what can and cannot be inferred in statistical and probabilistic settings, and begin to express their arguments formally.

-3. Solve problems
+Solve problems

-• Develop their mathematical knowledge, in part through solving problems and evaluating the outcomes, including multi-step problems

-- Develop their use of formal mathematical knowledge to interpret and solve problems, including in financial mathematics - Begin to model situations mathematically and express the results using a range of formal mathematical representations - Select appropriate concepts, methods and techniques to apply to unfamiliar and nonroutine problems.
+- A develop their mathematical knowledge, in part through solving problems and evaluating the outcomes, including multi-step problems - A develop their use of formal mathematical knowledge to interpret and solve problems, including in financial mathematics - + begin to model situations mathematically and express the results using a range of formal mathematical representations - select appropriate concepts, methods and techniques to apply to unfamiliar and non-routine problems.